 Hidden Lake Trail is a 5 mile heavily trafficked out and back trail located near East Glacier Park, Montana that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.